djalbat/inference/README.md

   ]
 });
 ```
-Now several cases can be handled:
+Note that the simple switch on the presence or otherwise of the `render()` method's `update` argument has been removed, although it is perfectly permissible to leave it in.
+It all depends on the logic that results in the `render()` method being called.
+And this logic is implemented solely in the `updateHandler()` method.
+In fact several cases can be handled:

 * If the component needs only to make benign changes to its children in response to updates:
 ```